nlesc-nano/auto-FOX/docs/4_monte_carlo.rst

  job.path                   .
-The base path for storing the various molecular dynamics jobs job.folder                 MM_MD_workdir   The name of the to-be created directory for storing all molecular dynamics jobs job.keepfiles              False           Whether the raw MD results should be saved or deleted job.settings               input: ...
-A dictionary of job settings or the filename of YAML_ file containing job settings
+The base path for storing the various molecular dynamics jobs job.folder                 MM_MD_workdir   The name of the to-be created directory for storing all molecular dynamics jobs job.keepfiles              False           Whether the raw MD results should be saved or deleted job.md_settings            -               A dictionary of MD job settings or the filename of YAML_ file containing job settings job.preopt_setting         -               A dictionary of geometry preoptimization job settings.
+Suplemented by job.md_settings.

  hdf5_file                  ARMC.hdf5       The filename of the to-be created HDF5_ file with all ARMC results